 In June of 2020, two leading public health organizations sued the U.S. Food and Drug Administration (FDA) for its inaction on removing menthol from cigarettes.
 The African American Tobacco Control Leadership Council and Action on Smoking and Health (“the plaintiffs”), later joined by other public health groups, filed a lawsuit in federal court seeking – among other things – to compel the FDA to act on a citizen petition filed by the Public Health Law Center and partners in 2013, which called on the FDA to prohibit menthol in cigarettes.
 Finally, in response to that litigation, the FDA notified the plaintiffs that it would respond to the 2013 citizen petition by January 29, 2021.

 On January 12, 2021, just weeks before the FDA’s deadline, the Public Health Law Center and twenty-two public health partners supplemented the 2013 citizen petition with seventy-eight additional studies supporting a ban on menthol in cigarettes for “the protection of public health.”
 The FDA sought a ninety-day extension to consider the new evidence submitted by the Center and its partners.
-The new deadline for an FDA response is April 29, 2021.

 Before the lawsuit, the FDA had been sitting on the citizen petition for seven years.
 The 2013 petition was filed two years after the FDA’s independent advisory committee concluded that there is overwhelming scientific evidence showing the catastrophic health effects of menthol -- the same conclusion reached by the FDA’s own scientists.